fbpx

 Scope of Work

-The communications coordinator is responsible for developing and managing all communications aspects of the WWD campaign.
-This position will report directly to WRC’s senior director of external communications and will work closely with the WWD campaign manager and communications strategist, and the Migrant Rights and Justice (MRJ) team at WRC to develop strategic and effective communication strategies and tactics to advance WWD’s mission.
-The communications coordinator will serve as the primary point of communications contact for the coalition of organizations involved in the campaign.
+The campaign communications strategist is responsible for developing and executing all communications aspects of the WWD campaign.
+This position will report directly to WRC’s senior director of external communications and will work closely with WWD’s campaign manager, communications working group, and advisory committee, and coalition partners, including the Migrant Rights and Justice (MRJ) team at WRC, to develop strategic and effective communication strategies and tactics to advance WWD’s mission.
+The campaign communications strategist will serve as the primary point of contact on communications and messaging for the campaign’s member organizations.

 Essential Job Functions